shkamila/lightrag-exploration/README.md

 A graph-based Retrieval-Augmented Generation (RAG) system that combines knowledge graphs with vector search for smarter, more context-aware document Q&A.

-Built on top of the [HKUDS/LightRAG](https://github.com/HKUDS/LightRAG) open-source project (MIT License) as a hands-on learning exercise.

 ---

 ## Why I Built This